Find Tours

 Things to Know Before Booking

-Most tour prices do not cover the Torres del Paine park entrance fee, which is $35 USD for international adults in the high season.
-You must purchase this online in advance via pasesparques.cl.
+Most tour prices do not include the Torres del Paine entrance fee.
+Foreign adults must purchase this ticket online in advance via the official CONAF website for CL$ 34,000.

 Strict Cancellation Policies

-Pay close attention to the cancellation terms.
-While some operators offer a full refund with 24 hours' notice, many of these cross-border tours state that all sales are final with no refunds available.
+Pay close attention to the refund terms.
+While a few operators offer a 24-hour cancellation window, many of these cross-border tours state that 'All sales are final' with no refunds available.

-Patagonia can hit you with four seasons in one day.
-Wind gusts regularly exceed 100 km/h.
-You must wear technical layers, including a moisture-wicking base, a warm mid-layer, and a heavy-duty windproof and waterproof shell.
+Patagonia is famous for having 'four seasons in one day' and wind gusts exceeding 100 km/h.
+You must dress in layers, including a thermal base, warm mid-layer, and a windproof/waterproof outer shell.

 Which Torres del Paine Tour from El Calafate is Best for You?